-Those young men, tired of being excluded from the elite parties, dressed up with old clothes and started to imitate the Spanish in the Tlayacapan streets.
+Those young men, tired of being excluded from the elite parties, dressed up in old clothes and started to imitate the Spanish in the Tlayacapan streets.
 That’s how this tradition maintained through our days.

 4.- Horse Exhibition

 Ask for the quickest way to get to the Horse Exhibition, nearby the restaurant “La Cocina.”
-There you’ll see a complete show with horses, Adelitas, and mexican cowboys.
+There you’ll see a complete show with horses, Adelitas, and Mexican cowboys.